j19sch/j19sch.github.io/posts/2023/20230911-agile-history-it-matters-right-at-frogs-conf.md

 For the site to matter, the history of Agile needs to matter.
 To be honest, I don't understand how it could not matter.
 We should have better sources than the existing folklore.
 People should be less wrong about Agile's history.
 We should look at the Agile Manifesto more as a historical event and less as something that came down from the heavens.

 ## Until how recent is history?
- One of the participants asked the excellent question: *"Until how recent does history go?"* Which led me to reply: *"I'm ready for Agile to end."* For me, it's time to let it go.
+ One of the participants asked the excellent question: "*Until how recent does history go?*" Which led me to reply: "*I'm ready for Agile to end.*" Agile means too many different things to too many different people.
+It's time to let it go.
+And perhaps - hopefully - a better understanding of the history of Agile can help us doing so.